 The ‘OECD Minimum Tax Impact Analysis 2026’ looks at the impact of the OECD GMT on the 50 largest Swiss-listed corporations for the 2025 financial year.
 The study is based on an assessment of published annual reports with mandatory provisions relating to the tax.
 A total of 46 corporations were analysed, with details of individual ones provided in the accompanying presentation.
 A lack of publicly available data prevented Swiss corporations in private hands and Swiss subsidiaries of foreign corporations from being analysed.

-Deloitte offers integrated services that include Audit & Assurance, Tax & Legal, Strategy, Risk & Transactions Advisory and Technology & Transformation.
-Our approach combines insight and innovation from multiple disciplines with business and industry knowledge to help our clients excel anywhere in the world.
-With around 2,500 employees at six locations in Basel, Berne, Geneva, Lausanne, Lugano and Zurich (headquarters), Deloitte serves companies and organisations of all legal forms and sizes in all industry sectors.
+Deloitte offers integrated professional services that include Audit & Assurance, Tax & Legal, Strategy, Risk & Transactions Advisory and Technology & Transformation.
+With around 2,500 employees at six locations in Basel, Berne, Geneva, Lausanne, Lugano and Zurich (headquarters), Deloitte serves companies and organisations of all legal forms and sizes across all industry sectors in Switzerland.

 Note to editors

-The information in this media information was correct at the time it was released.
+The information in this media release was correct at the time of publication.

 Press contact(s):